 Hang in there mama’s and give one of the snack ideas to help with nausea-relief a try… and remember it’s 1000% okay to eat what you can keep down right now!

 To all the expectant mothers out there, hang in there.
 The first trimester can be rough.
 But we hope our top 15 snack ideas to help with nausea during pregnancy will help provide some relief during these tough days.
-Each and every pregnancy is different, and sometimes each and every day is different during pregnancy, so don’t be afraid to try a variety of these snacks and nausea remedies until you find what works for you.
+Each and every pregnancy is different, and sometimes each and every day is different during pregnancy, so don’t be afraid to try a variety of these snacks and nausea remedies like eat small meals, until you find what works for you.
 When you do find what works best for you, let us know in the comments!
-And, if you’re looking for more information on nausea relief and management of other pesky first trimester symptoms like fatigue, join us inside The Prenatal Nutrition Library community.
+And, if you’re looking for more information on nausea relief and management of other pesky first trimester symptoms like fatigue, or hyperemesis gravidarum join us inside The Prenatal Nutrition Library community.